HannaGfrorer/Learn-to-cook/README.md

 #### Home Page Hero Image Section

   - The Home Page Hero Image Section contains a hero image, header and a paragraph.
-  - The section was built to give the user a welcome sensation and transmit the user our peaceful atmosphere.
+  - The section was built to give the user a welcome feeling and convey our knowledge to the user.
-  - The images gives a strong self-confidence feeling.
+  - The pictures give a feeling of knowledge and joy.
   - The section also contains a header and a paragraph that gives the user a clear message of what the website is about.

 ![Home Page Hero Header Section](assets/images/cooking..webp)

 #### About Us Section

-  - In the About Us Sections the user will find out about the type of yoga the Studio teaches, whom the Studio build the classes for, and what users can expect when joining one of the classes or meditation groups.
+  - In the About Us sections, the user will find out what type of cooking courses the website offers, who the courses are for and what the customer can expect when they buy one of the website's courses
-  - The purpose of the About Us section is to give users a feel of what Magnolia Tree is and it's mission.
+    - The purpose of the About Us section is to give users a sense of what Learn to Cook Online is and its mission.

 ![About Us Section](assets/images/about%20us.png)